top of page

 If you have creditable coverage (are actively employed and insured through a company with 20 or more employees), then you can delay enrolling in Part B (medical insurance) without facing the expensive late penalties.

-Medicare does not consider all health insurance coverage creditable and there are some rules and exceptions.
+Medicare does not consider all health insurance coverage creditable; there are rules and exceptions.
 Our Creditable Coverage cheat sheet can help you identify if your coverage is creditable.

 The most important factor when deciding to enroll in Medicare Part B when you have employer coverage is the fact that doing so starts your 180-day Medicare supplement Initial Enrollment Period.
 This is the period when you can get a Medicare supplement without concern for pre-existing conditions or your health history.
 After this enrollment period, an insurance company can deny your Medicare supplement application.
-We strongly advise people to not enroll in Part B if they will continue with employer coverage so they can preserve their Medicare supplement Initial Enrollment Period.
+We strongly advise people not to enroll in Part B if they will continue employer coverage, to preserve their Medicare supplement Initial Enrollment Period.

 HOW DO YOU DELAY ENROLLING IN MEDICARE PART B WHEN YOU RETIRE?

-After retiring, when you are no longer actively working, your employer health insurance is no longer considered creditable for Medicare.
+After retiring and no longer actively working, your employer-sponsored health insurance is no longer considered creditable coverage for Medicare.
 Some employers extend health insurance for some time after you stop working.
-But the moment you stop being an active employee, your health insurance is no longer creditable.
-You have eight months from when stopped working to enroll in Medicare.
+However, once you stop being an active employee, your health insurance is no longer creditable.
+You have eight months from the date you stop working to enroll in Medicare.

 Don’t delay Medicare enrollment in Part B once you retire.
 This is a common mistake that can be costly.
 The late penalty for not enrolling in Part B when you are supposed to be 10% of the Part B premium for every 12 months of your delayed enrollment.
 This penalty is paid every month for the rest of your life.